The Construction Advantage – Issue 8

 Mechanics Liens: Better Than Money Judgments

-In a recent Maine mechanics lien case, Cote Corporation v.
-Kelley Earthworks, the Maine Supreme Judicial Court upheld Cote Corporation’s mechanics lien judgment.
+In a recent ME mechanics lien case, Cote Corporation v.
+Kelley Earthworks, the ME Supreme Judicial Court upheld Cote Corporation’s mechanics lien judgment.
 In this case, Cote filed a mechanics lien against property owned by Kelley for the construction of an asphalt plant on Kelley’s land that was being leased to another entity.
 Kelley failed to timely respond to the complaint, the court defaulted Kelley, and Cote eventually got a mechanics lien judgment for $30,000 plus interest and attorney’s fees, and an order for the property to be sold.
 When Kelley subsequently moved to set aside the default, the trial court denied to do so, but the trial order modified its order so that the property need not be sold and instead granted Cote a money judgment in the same amount.

-The Maine Supreme Judicial Court upheld the trial court’s ruling on both the default and on the award of damages.
+The ME Supreme Judicial Court upheld the trial court’s ruling on both the default and on the award of damages.
 There was no dispute that Cote built the asphalt plant on land owned by Kelley and that there was sufficient evidence in the record that the work was done with Kelley’s knowledge and consent as the owner.
-The Maine Supreme Court concluded, however, that the trial court could not substitute a money judgment for the order to have the property sold to get the $30,000 in proceeds.
+The ME Supreme Court concluded, however, that the trial court could not substitute a money judgment for the order to have the property sold to get the $30,000 in proceeds.

 This case is important for two reasons.
-First, although it was by default, this lienor was able to recover attorney fees as part of the value of the lien, an issue that has not been firmly decided in Maine.
+First, although it was by default, this lienor was able to recover attorney fees as part of the value of the lien, an issue that has not been firmly decided in ME.
 Second, this opinion reinforces that the remedy in a mechanics lien case is to have the property be sold, not to have a money judgment issued that the lienor then needs to go and try to collect.
 This confirms the strength of a mechanics lien that, like in a foreclosure, you are specifically asking that the land be sold and the proceeds applied to the underlying judgment.
 This case is yet another reminder that it is easier to get paid when you assert a mechanics lien than when you don’t.

 Buying “As Is” Precludes Future Claims

-In a decision issued on August 20, 2014 by the First Circuit Court of Appeals in Boston, the court both enforced an “as is” provision in a purchase and sale agreement and concluded that the sale of a multimillion dollar oceanfront property in Bar Harbor was not accompanied by Maine’s implied warranty of habitability.
+In a decision issued on August 20, 2014 by the First Circuit Court of Appeals in Boston, the court both enforced an “as is” provision in a purchase and sale agreement and concluded that the sale of a multimillion dollar oceanfront property in Bar Harbor was not accompanied by ME’s implied warranty of habitability.

 The plaintiff/buyer, Michael Thompson, purchased the property in Bar Harbor, named Seascape, from defendants/sellers, Nancy Cloud and Michael Miles, for $2.9 million.
 The sellers had lived in the house after it was constructed during the summer seasons between 2002 and 2004, and then listed it on the market for $3.5 million.
 Around September 2007, they signed a sellers’ property disclosure form saying that there were “no known material defects” in the property.
 A subsequent disclosure form indicated that there had been issues with leaking around the fireplace, the copper canopy, and stonework, but those issues had been resolved.
 Prior to closing on the property, the buyer had a building inspector inspect the property, which identified more potential issues.
 As a result, the buyer negotiated a reduction in the purchase price in exchange for a provision in the purchase and sale agreement indicating that the property was being sold “as is.”
 After the purchase, however, the buyer had to spend in excess of $1.5 million in repairs to the property, including repairing damage to the foundation and water damage in other areas of the house.
 The buyer sought to recover the money he spent on repairs from the seller.
 When the sellers refused to meet his demands, the buyer sued the sellers alleging, among other claims, breach of contract, fraud, and negligent misrepresentation.
 The trial court granted summary judgment in favor of the sellers and against the buyer on the breach of contract, fraud and negligent misrepresentation claims.

 On appeal, the First Circuit Court of Appeals agreed with the trial court’s decision and affirmed the judgment for the sellers.
-First, regarding the breach of contract claim, the court rejected the buyer’s argument that Maine law implied a warranty of habitability on the sellers.
-Maine law implies a warranty of habitability on a builder-vendor in the sale of a new home, but here, the court concluded, although the seller was a “builder,” he was not a “builder-vendor.”
-Because the sellers had built the house for their own residential use, and not merely for the purpose of sale, they were not “builder-vendors” under Maine law.
+First, regarding the breach of contract claim, the court rejected the buyer’s argument that ME law implied a warranty of habitability on the sellers.
+ME law implies a warranty of habitability on a builder-vendor in the sale of a new home, but here, the court concluded, although the seller was a “builder,” he was not a “builder-vendor.”
+Because the sellers had built the house for their own residential use, and not merely for the purpose of sale, they were not “builder-vendors” under ME law.
 Additionally, the home had been built over six year before being sold to the buyer, and was therefore not a “new” home.
-For these reasons, Maine’s implied warranty of habitability did not apply to these sellers.
+For these reasons, ME’s implied warranty of habitability did not apply to these sellers.

 Second, and perhaps most importantly, regarding the fraud and negligent misrepresentation claims, the first circuit concluded that the bargained-for “as is” provision that was incorporated into the purchase and sale agreement—in exchange for a reduction in the purchase price—essentially waived any claims from the buyer regarding misrepresentations by the sellers.
 The “as is” language was clear and put the burden on the buyer to conduct his own inspections.
 The buyer provided no evidence that he should not be held to the unambiguous terms of the agreement.